yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/3_44.png

-Now you'll get back to the **General** settings of your Essential App Protect instance and see the updated **DEPLOYED REGIONS** section.
+Finally, you'll get back to the **General** settings of your Essential App Protect instance and see the updated **DEPLOYED REGIONS** section.

 .. figure:: _figures/3_45.png

-From now on, DNS Load Balancer will monitor endpoint health, and direct traffic to healthy endpoints in the appropriate geographically distinct load-balance pool created for this purpose.
+Now, the Essential App Protect service will now protect the Load Balanced record and in turn the DNS Load Balancer will monitor endpoint health, and direct traffic to healthy endpoints in the appropriate geographically distinct load-balance pool created for this purpose.

 7. Simulate SQL Injection Attack
 ************************************************************************

 SQL Injection attack inserts a SQL query via the input data field in the web application.
 Such attacks could potentially read sensitive data, modify and destroy it.
 More detailed information can be found `here <https://bit.ly/2ZUv0Xl>`_.

 Let's now simulate SQL Injection attack via browser and our "BuyTime Auction" app.
 Copy your FQDN from the F5 Cloud Services portal and paste to your browser.
-In the **LOG IN** window fill in username as **' OR 1=1 --'** and password as **any value**.
+In the **LOG IN** window fill in username value as follows (including singls quotes) **' OR 1=1 --'** and use any password as the value.
 Click **LOGIN**.

 .. figure:: _figures/3_46.png

-And you will see that SQL Injection attack is blocked.
+In the Essential App Protect events you we can see that our SQL Injection attack is blocked.

 .. figure:: _figures/3_47.png